Installation guide

 gradlew build

-In result C64 executables (a prg
+In result C64 executables (a prg files) will be created.

 When Gradle is not used